 About us

-Webwise is the is the Irish Internet Safety Awareness Centre funded by the Department of Education and co-funded by the European Commission.
+Webwise is the Irish Internet Safety Awareness Centre funded by the Department of Education and co-funded by the European Commission.

 Helping Schools and Families Keep Children Safe Online